top of page

 Pros

-• While they may not be as tasty as natural peanuts, you can replace Styrofoam packing peanuts with compostable ones made from corn, grain sorghum, and other crops like wheat.
+• While they may not be as tasty as natural peanuts, you can replace EPS packing peanuts with compostable ones made from corn, grain sorghum, and other crops like wheat.
 They dissolve in water, and you can throw them onto your compost piles after a single-use, leaving zero harmful traces behind.
 Plus, they have no electrostatic charge meaning they won’t stick to your clothing.

 Cons

-• Compostable packing peanuts are heavier than traditional Styrofoam peanuts, meaning there’s an inevitable increase in shipping costs.
+• Compostable packing peanuts are heavier than traditional EPS peanuts, meaning there’s an inevitable increase in shipping costs.
 It’s also more expensive to produce with crops like corn taking up space that could have otherwise been used for food production.
 In a challenging economy, it’s a tricky alternative.

 4. Plantable Packaging